-You may also receive a prescription for Klonopin if you have anxiety or if you deal with both anxiety and bipolar disorder.
-Klonopin reduces feelings of anxiety or panic because it influences a neurotransmitter that has roles in anxiety, sleep, relaxation, and excitement.
+Sometimes doctors prescribe Klonopin for people who have both anxiety and bipolar disorder.
+Klonopin reduces feelings of anxiety or panic because it influences gamma-aminobutyric acid (GABA), a neurotransmitter that has roles in anxiety, sleep, relaxation, and excitement.
 Stimulating it causes you to feel relaxed or calmer during a panic attack.

 Clonazepam is known to work relatively fast and is sometimes taken several times daily.
 The effects of Klonopin can last anywhere from 6 to 12 hours, but it can take between 30 to 40 hours to fully get rid of Klonopin in your body.

 Medical use of Klonopin can cause side effects.
 Someone who abuses Klonopin will experience more severe side effects.
 The following are the most common side effects of Klonopin:

 - Sleepiness or drowsiness